arijitkroy/ComSys_Hackathon/Task A - Gender Classification/README.md

 This repository contains the implementation for **Task A: Gender Classification** — distinguishing male vs female faces using deep learning.

 🟡 Trained **from scratch** — no pretrained models used.
-🟡 Achieves strong accuracy with deep CNN + strong data augmentation (Mixup, CutMix).
+🟡 Achieves strong accuracy with deep CNN + strong data augmentation (Mixup).

 ---